Nicolás Maduro, the permanent simulation

-At the end of April 2013, at the Chacao Reading Festival in Caracas, I participated in a conversation with writers Rodolfo Izaguirre and Leonardo Padrón.
-The idea was for us to talk about the journalistic chronicle and its relationship with reality.
-Just a few days earlier, Nicolás Maduro had been sworn in as president of Venezuela.
-His victory by a narrow margin (1.5%) over Henrique Capriles had generated controversy and allegations of fraud.
-At some point during the talk, with his characteristic wit, Izaguirre said that Maduro reminded him of the story of the cow on the top of a tree: “Nobody knew how it had gotten there.
+At the end of April 2013, at the Chacao Reading Festival in Caracas, I participated in a conversation with the writers Rodolfo Izaguirre and Leonardo Padrón.
+The idea was to talk about journalistic reporting and its relationship to reality.
+Just a few days earlier, Nicolás Maduro had taken office as president of the republic.
+His narrow victory (1.5%) over Henrique Capriles had generated controversy and allegations of fraud.
+At one point in the conversation, with his characteristic wit, Rodolfo Izaguirre said that Maduro reminded him of the story of the cow in the top of a tree: “Nobody knew how it had gotten there.
 Nobody knew how it was kept up.
-But everyone knew it was going to fail.”
+But everyone knew it was going to fall.”
 There was laughter and applause.

 Eleven years later, the cow is still in the same place.

-Unlike his mentor, who used to exaggerate his biography on a daily basis, Maduro offers a rather simple personal story, lacking tension or heroic ambition.
+Unlike his mentor, who used to exaggerate his autobiography on a daily basis, Nicolás Maduro offers a rather simple personal story, lacking even tension, or heroic ambition.
 He was born in Caracas in 1962, into a middle-class family.
-As a child, I liked sports and music.
+As a child, he liked sports and music.
 As a young man, he began to get involved in social struggles and politics.
-Nothing too different from the summary of other men and women of his generation.
-In his most recent official biography of him, the book Nicolas Maduro.
-Present and futurewritten by Ana Cristina Bracho and published this year, the chapter entitled “Nicolás, who is he?”
-It begins with these sentences: “He is a tall man with a good sense of humor.
+Nothing too different from the resume of other men and women of his generation.
+In his most recent official biography, the book Nicolas Maduro.
+Present and future, Written by Ana Cristina Bracho and published this year, the chapter entitled “Nicolas, who is he?” begins with these sentences: “He is a tall man with a good sense of humour.
 That seems to be how everyone who is close to him sums him up.
 Spiritual, protective, passionate and a joker.”
 It is certainly not an epic definition.
 It is not the portrait of a leader.

-The life story of Nicolás Maduro is full of inaccuracies, gaps, and ambiguities.
-His supposed “working class” origins are as unclear as his “worker” status: he himself has said that he started working in the Caracas transport system, where he was a bus driver, not out of necessity, but is response to a strategy of his political party.
+The life story of Nicolás Maduro is full of inaccuracies, gaps and ambiguities.
+His supposed “popular” origins are as unclear as his “worker” status: he himself has said that he started working in the Caracas Metro, where he was a bus driver, not out of necessity, but responding to a strategy of his political party.
 Although he was a student leader in high school, he never went to university.
 His formal political education is limited to a few months in a school for cadres in Cuba.
-Some minor details — he was supposedly the bassist in a rock group and it is known that at one time he was a follower of the guru Sai Baba, for example — reinforce the idea that Maduro does not have his own narrative, that his life is a strange potpourri where there are more coincidences than clear personal aspirations.
+Some minor details—he was supposedly the bassist in a rock group; it is known that at one time he was a follower of the guru Sai Baba, for example—reinforce the idea that Nicolás Maduro does not have his own narrative, that his life is a strange potpourri where there are more coincidences than clear personal aspirations.
 Chávez’s decision to designate him as his heir also fuels this perception.
-Maduro’s presidency does not originate from a desire, but was imposed as a duty.
+Maduro’s presidency does not originate from a desire, but is imposed as a duty.

-All of this probably fueled the initial underestimation with which many sectors of the country regarded Maduro.
+All of this probably fueled the initial underestimation with which many sectors of the country regarded Nicolás Maduro.
 He seemed like a blurred figure, a leader created by circumstances.
 But the truth is that, in 2012, Chávez and Maduro had already been working together for 20 years.
 Maduro’s political destiny changed with the coup in 1992.
 Like many others, he went to the Yare prison to meet the coup leaders.
 From that moment on, a relationship began that became increasingly consolidated.
-He was Chávez’s foreign minister for the last six years of the former president’s life.
-They traveled the world together.
-The country did not know Maduro, that is true.
+He was Chávez’s foreign minister for the last six years of his life.
+They travelled the world, they travelled a lot together.
+The country did not know Maduro, it is true.
 But Chávez did.
 And he knew what he was capable of.
-That is why he settled on him.
+That is why he decided on him.

-The most radical sector of the right has always maintained that Maduro was elected by the Cubans, that he was merely an instrument of Castro-communism.
-Obviously, the presence and power of Cubans in Venezuela is undeniable, but it is not the only element that explains our reality.
-Chavismo has transformed itself into a complex corporation, with different groups that Maduro has managed to control, administering and distributing the different spheres of command and wealth.
+The most radical sector of the right has always maintained that Nicolás Maduro had been elected by the Cubans, that he was only an instrument of Castro-communism.
+Obviously, the presence and power of Cubans in the country is undeniable, but it is not the only element that moves and explains our reality.
+Chavismo has transformed itself into a complex corporation, with different groups that Maduro has managed to control, administering and distributing the different spaces of command and wealth.
 Along the way, other leaders and other references have been left out, including the Chávez family itself, which no longer appears on the country’s political map.
-From power, Maduro reinvented himself.
+From power, Nicolás Maduro reinvented himself.
 He turned his lack of charisma into a talent.

-The lack of his own narrative can also be an advantage.
-Maduro seems to have learned to live in a permanent simulacrum mode.
-He says whatever he wants, however he wants.
-He says and disavows things in any way, and before any audience.
-He is a Cantinflas with revolutionary pomp; to Cantinflas who aspires to be Gramsci.
+The lack of a narrative of his own can also be an advantage.
+Maduro seems to have learned to live in a permanent simulation mode.
+He says whatever and however he wants.
+He says and retracts in any way and before any audience.
+He is a Cantinflas with revolutionary pomp; a Cantinflas who aspires to be Gramsci.
 He does not need a voice of his own.
 It is not necessary.
-He is the representation — or the endless succession of representations — of what the corporation requires.
+He is the representation —or the endless succession of representations— of what the corporation requires.
 He can promise everything.
-He can offer peace negotiation and violent aggression at the same time.
+He can offer a peace negotiation and a violent aggression at the same time.
 He can invoke God and denounce a satanic war against Venezuela.
 He can accuse Elon Musk and Gabriel Boric of being cronies and of wanting to destroy him.
 He can dance like Karol G. He can reach out to Trump and insult imperialism.
 He is not delusional.
-He only fulfills his task; he follows a strategy.
+He only fulfills his task, he follows a strategy.
 His mission is to confuse in order to make the absurd seem credible.

 But everything has a limit, even political madness.
-After the elections of July 28, desperate attempts to hide, camouflage, and finally prohibit reality have left Chavismo in such a huge state of disrepute that even its natural allies — Lula da Silva, Gustavo Petro, and a good part of the Latin American left — have questioned the murky process of Maduro’s self-proclamation.
-The refusal to publish the electoral records, as well as the lack of control in the production of excuses and accusations to justify his actions, has caused the spectacle to fail, giving way to the other version of Maduro, the one who has a terrifying record in the reports of the UN Human Rights Commission.
+After the elections of July 28, the desperate attempts to hide, camouflage and finally prohibit reality have left Chavismo in such a huge state of evidence that even its natural allies —Lula, Petro, a good part of the Latin American left— have questioned the murky process of self-proclamation of Nicolás Maduro.
+The refusal to show the electoral records, as well as the lack of control in the production of excuses and accusations to justify his actions, has caused the spectacle to fail, giving way to the other version of Maduro, the one that has a terrifying record in reports of the UN Commission on Human Rights.

 Instead of accepting reality, Maduro wants to destroy it.
 Rather than acknowledge others, he prefers to destroy them.

 The cow is still there, clinging blindly.
-Of the tree, there is almost nothing left.
+There is almost nothing left of the tree.

-Sign up for our weekly newsletter to get more English-language news coverage from EL PAÍS USA Edition

 #Nicolás #Maduro #permanent #simulation